OpsLevel/opslevel-go/CONTRIBUTING.md

 ## Proposing a change

-This project is what it is today because community members like you have opened issues, provided feedback, and contributed to the knowledge loop for the entire communtiy.
+This project is what it is today because community members like you have opened issues, provided feedback, and contributed to the knowledge loop for the entire community.
 Whether you are a seasoned open source contributor or a first-time committer, we welcome and encourage you to contribute code, documentation, ideas, or problem statements to this project.

 ### Defining the problem